 Starting a new job is the exact same.
-You’re thrown into it on day one: phone calls, writing assignments, HubSpot training and plenty more.
+Whether you've managed to get the job you want or just something to pass the time, you’re thrown into it on day one: phone calls, writing assignments, HubSpot training and plenty more.
 As an intern at Articulate, there are no coffee runs.
 And as an employee, there is only one rule:

 One team, one dream.